-1. The employer may grant the employee an allowance for reasons relating to the labour market if the position is impossible or difficult to fill without the allowance.

-2. Any granting of allowances for reasons relating to the labour market must be accounted for annually in the annual social report.
+- 1. The employer may grant the employee an allowance for reasons relating to the labour market if the position is impossible or difficult to fill without the allowance.
+Upon entering into the employment agreement, arrangements will be made with respect to the duration of the allowance. - 2.
+Any granting of allowances for reasons relating to the labour market must be accounted for annually in the annual social report.